Goodbye fees, study trades for free.

 - New Zealand Certificate in Automotive Engineering (Level 3)

-- New Zealand Certificate in Construction Trade Skills (Level 3) Specialise in scaffolding or brick and block laying
+- New Zealand Certificate in Construction Trade Skills (Level 3) with a strand in Allied Trades Specialise in scaffolding or masonry trades (brick and block laying)

 - New Zealand Certificate in Construction Trade Skills (Level 3) with a strand in Carpentry